 Congratulations on Cayuga Collection winning multiple awards in recent years!
 What impact does such recognition have on your business?

-It was a great honor to win the National Geographic World Legacy Award in 2017 award and then a year later WTTC’s Tourism For Tomorrow Award.
+It was a great honour to win the National Geographic World Legacy Award in 2017 award and then a year later WTTC’s Tourism For Tomorrow Award.

 I don’t think it had an impact on hotel sales, in terms of revenues.
 But it had a huge impact on our staff members.
 We took the award from hotel to hotel and everybody took a picture with the award trophy and shared it with friends and family.